savadevel/WhereToHaveLunch/README.md

 ]
 ```

-### Display amount votes on restaurants on date, order desc by: votes and name of restaurant
+### Display amount votes on restaurants on date, order: desc by date, desc by votes and asc name of restaurant

 The operation available for USER only.